thendrianus/web-scraper/README.md

 * www.machtwatch.co.id
 * www.rakuten.co.id

-And shown the product on my website, so if people wanted to find a watch they only need to go to one website
+Then the product shown on the web Scraper website, so if people wanted to find a watch they only need to go to one website

 ## Technology
 * PHP